Korean Pancakes: Pajun (Pajeon)- This easy Korean pancake recipe, called Pajun is loaded with vegetables, and served with a spicy soy dipping sauce.

 We also took a little friend, who

-is extremely picky has a delicate palate, to eat Korean pancakes with us and she was crazy over them as well.
+is extremely picky has a delicate palate, to eat Korean Pancakes with us and she was crazy over them as well.

-You whisk up the soy dipping sauce.
+Whisk the soy dipping sauce.
 Beat the pancake batter.
 Then let the batter rest while you chop up the veggies.

-Assuming you might not own a mandoline, I also used pre-shredded carrots and hash browns, instead of whole potatoes and carrots to cut down on the prep-work.
+Assuming you might not own a mandoline, I also used pre-shredded carrots and hash browns.
+(Instead of whole potatoes and carrots to cut down on the prep-work.)

 This is a great make-ahead that can be warmed up in the oven.
+Korean Pancakes: Pajun (Pajeon) are also really good as leftovers!

 PAGE: 1 2